Abensab/clashOfCode/README.md

 # ClashOfCode

 # 1. Iterative Divisors challenge
-In this challenge, we must get the 'x' divisors at a number like this example:
+In this challenge, we must get the 'ai' divisors at number 'n' like this example:

 ```
                   1
-number = a0 + ----------------
+n = a0 + ----------------
                               1
                   a1 = ----------------
                                            1